joyjos/rc2-final-project-joyjos/README.md

 ¡Te espero en **JOY SWEETS**!

 # A RESTful API built with Spring Boot consumed by a FrontEnd built in React.
-JWT Authentication y PostgreSQL
+JWT Authentication and PostgreSQL

 ## Table of Content
 -  [*01 Languages and Technologie*s](#section_01)